The Hepworth Wakefield Garden

 Construction of the garden commenced in January 2019.
 The first phase – the large central area of the garden – opened in summer 2019.

 What's in the garden

-Over 14,000 herbaceous plants and shrubs, 120 meters of beech hedging and 52 trees have been introduced to the site.
+Over 14,000 herbaceous perrenials, 120 meters of beech hedging and 52 trees and shrubs have been introduced to the site.
 A further 60,000 spring bulbs have been planted across the garden by our Cultural Gardener and a team of hard-working volunteers.
 Carefully chosen for their colour and architectural form, the plants change through the seasons creating evolving vistas and year-round interest.

 This is vastly improving the biodiversity of the site, offering rich pollen and nectar food sources for a variety of insects and much needed places for birds and insects to shelter, feed and reproduce, creating an oasis in the heart of the city.
 We are already seeing an increase in the amount of wildlife onsite.

 Tom said “I am delighted to be selected for this ambitious new project for The Hepworth Wakefield.
 Public commissions like these are scarce in the UK.
 I truly believe in the community and health benefits that gardens can bring and I am particularly excited by the socially transformative opportunities of this project.
 I am looking forward to working with the gallery to create a beautiful public space in this riverside setting that will be treasured by local residents and visitors alike.”

 Our Cultural Gardener

 We’re delighted to have appointed Katy Merrington as our Cultural Gardener.
-Alongside Tom Stuart-Smith, Katy has been working on the planting of the garden and will have responsibility for maintaining it, as well as working with our learning team to devise an exciting outdoor programme.
+Alongside Tom Stuart-Smith, Katy worked on the planting of the garden and has responsibility for maintaining it, as well as working with our learning team to devise an exciting outdoor programme.

 Katy has worked in some of the best gardens in the UK and USA including Royal Botanic Garden Edinburgh at Logan, Dumfries & Galloway and Longwood Gardens: Pennsylvania, USA.

-Katy is also documenting her work in a monthly diary.
-This will offer a little glimpse into life in The Hepworth Wakefield Garden.View Katy’s monthly diary entries here.
+Between May 2019 and May 2021, Katy documented her work in a monthly diary to offer a little glimpse into life in The Hepworth Wakefield Garden.View Katy’s monthly diary entries here.